 Selling a company in Japan or cross-border by auction

-Auctions are the preferred way to sell, where different potential buyers may see different values
+Auctions are the preferred way to sell: some potential buyers are likely to recognize much higher values

 When owners decide to sell a company, different potential buyers may see very different values, and maybe prepared to offer quite different amounts and conditions.

 An auction process allows the seller to explore the values different potential buyers see in the company, and to select the best possible conditions, which may include cash paid, and may include other factors.

 Auctions are increasingly used to achieve the best conditions for the sale of a company.

 Auctions have different dynamics than a straight sale by one-on-one negotiation.
 Negotiations will typically search for common ground between seller and buyer.
 There may be offers and counteroffers, and discussions about other factors influencing the total agreement.

 In the case of an auction, the parties interested in acquisition will be influenced by the competition between the parties taking part in the auction.

 There are several factors contributing to the success of an auction: